ed-pilots-network/charter/README.md

-# discussions-placeholder
+# charter

-A place to land the discussions
+How we go about making decisions, and a place to land the discussions.